 accreditation while holding exemplary status with the Texas Higher Education Coordinating

 Board.
-In some cases, coursework is applicable as in-service training for teachers,
+Coursework is applicable as in-service training for teachers, administrators,

 Also see Associate of Arts in Teaching (AAT).

-2. Within the first week of the first child development course, students must complete a mandatory child development-early childhood-education orientation and provide paperwork necessary to begin class, including, but not limited to, a copy of acceptable tuberculosis test results.
-Continuing students must submit acceptable tuberculosis results every year.
+2. Within the first two weeks of their child development course, students must complete required paperwork to begin lab observations.
+A copy of a negative tuberculosis test result may be required.
+Continuing students may need to re-submit tuberculosis results every year.